SUSPECTEDAXIS/Assignment1multithread/Readme.txt

 needed to make the 8 threads and run them parallel.
 So i made 8 threads and had each one run from 1/8 increment of the number 10^8 so that the work would be somewhat distributed even though the later threads do slightly more work than the ones before.
 After this I join all 8 threads and proceeded to print out requirements and added the execution runtime too start at when threads are made to when last one is joined using std chrono.
+**Runtime**

   It ended up taking 5 seconds so i decided to keepp it like this but if it had to be improved it would have to maybe use a  sieves method.(I used primality test method sqrt)

 ================================================================================================================================================================================
 # Proving that the primality test found all of the prime numbers and its efficiency explained
   Using 100 as example